Cradle Beach

 Tree Restoration

-The native tree restoration project will rehabilitate 20 acres of important riparian forested wetland along Little Sister Creek at Cradle Beach, a tributary to Lake Erie that has been severely impacted by the invasive emerald ash borer.
+The native tree restoration project has rehabilitated 20 acres of important riparian forested wetland along Little Sister Creek at Cradle Beach, a tributary to Lake Erie that was severely impacted by the invasive emerald ash borer.

 Little Sister Creek